ChallengerRealm/ChallengerRealmRelease/README.md

 # ChallengerRealmRelease
-Hosting for the ChallengerRealm Game
+Hosting for the ChallengerRealm Game.